Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 }
 ```

-### Amido.Stacks.DynamoDB package
+### Ensono.Stacks.DynamoDB package

-This template uses the [Amido.Stacks.DynamoDB](https://github.com/amido/stacks-dotnet-packages-dynamodb) package to connect and use DynamoDB.
+This template uses the [Ensono.Stacks.DynamoDB](https://github.com/Ensono/stacks-dotnet-packages-dynamodb) package to connect and use DynamoDB.

 <br />